 Configure the Add-in to be avaiLabLe to aLL users, and compLete the Wizard.
 This configuration causes the

+Mindjet for Windows API

 Setup project to create the correct keys and values in HKLM instead of HKCU.
 On completion, the Wizard will create a new project and a module for the Connect class, analyzed in the next step.

 11. Remove the references to Microsoft Office, and add a reference to the Mindjet 11 type library.